Al-Sahili: Contribution to West African architecture

 Many modern sources refer to al-Sahili as an architect and credit many architectural works of West Africa to him, including the Djinguereber Mosque and a royal palace in Timbuktu and the mosque of Gao.
 The French colonial official and scholar Maurice Delafosse regarded al-Sahili as the creator of Sudano-Sahelian architecture, which he regarded as having been based on Maghrebi architecture.

 However, there is very little support for a role for al-Sahili in the architecture of Mali.
 The only project he is known to have been involved in was the audience chamber in the city of Mali, and his contribution to the project may have been more organizational than architectural.
 Other structures that have been attributed to him have been attributed to him largely on the assumption that he was Musa's chief architect, which is not supported by the sources.
 West African architecture primarily arose due to a combination of indigenous development and gradual influence from North Africa.

+The architectural historian Labelle Prussin has characterised the Sudano-Sahelian tradition more specifically as a centuries-long synthesis of indigenous West African and Islamic design practices, rather than an importation attributable to any single foreign architect.